Can Depression Kill You: Best 101 Guide to the Fatal Disease

 In addition, individuals with chronic illnesses may experience more intense symptoms of depression than those who do not have an ongoing illness or condition.

 This can be very dangerous because untreated depression may lead to suicide attempts (the 10th leading cause of death in the U.S.).
-The risk for death by suicide is higher when a person has both chronic pain and major depressive disorder (MDD).
+The risk of death by suicide is higher when a person has both chronic pain and major depressive disorder (MDD1).

-Can Depression Kill You: Side Effects on Physical Health Conditions
+5. Can Depression Kill You?
+Side Effects of Depression

 Untreated depression can result in a higher risk of developing a chronic physical illness, such as heart disease.
 This is because depression itself can be a risk factor for heart disease.